tomtran90/CarND-Traffic-Sign-Classifier-P2/README.md

 ### Design and Test a Model Architecture

+#### 1. Preprocessing
-#### 1. The images are converted into YUV space to follow the baseline in [this paper](http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf) and Y channel is selected and normalized.
+The images are converted into YUV space to follow the baseline in [this paper](http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf) and Y channel is selected and normalized.

 Here is an example of a traffic sign image before: